 The text content found was too detailed.

 There is too much information to evaluate.
-In order to preserve accuracy, Content Matching works best with smaller chunks of text.
-In this instance, Content Matching will not be used and there is not an option to engage it.
+In order to preserve accuracy, Text Matching works best with smaller chunks of text.
+In this instance, Text Matching will not be used and there is not an option to engage it.

 Instead of capturing a large piece of the screen, try several smaller if that still satisfies your test case.
 If you believe however that there is an issue please let us know at [email protected].

 Text Matching will not work if multiple lines (two or more) of center-aligned text are being evaluated.
 It is suggested that the image capture be reduced to a single line at a time for evaluation.

 NOTE: Even though Text Matching looks like it is engaged, Text Matching will not actually be used.

 If you have any questions, please feel free to reach out to us at [email protected] or through Intercom!